INTO-CPS-Association/fault-injection-maestro/readme.md

 Expressions for type bool accept the following operators: not -> "~", and -> "&", or -> "|".
 A boolean expression can be used on all fmu variables, inputs/outputs.

 Additionally, the when condition can be expanded to include conditions on other inputs/outputs of the fmu.
 These can be included in other, and the variables need to be specified in vars as well.
-The expression in other will not be evaluation for time step equal to 0.0.
+The expression in other will not be evaluated for time step equal to 0.0.

 ```xml
 <event id="1" when="(t&gt;=0.2) &amp; (t&lt;0.4)" other="var_2 &gt; 0" vars="var_2,">